DreyWesson/DreyWesson/README.md

 <p>
   I am a self-taught Software Engineer, that's passionate about technologies that makes the world a better place.
 Also, I'm very open to learning new interesting things.

-I pay attention to Accessibility, Best Practices, User-friendliness, Performance and Responsiveness of websites.
+I pay attention to Responsiveness, Accessibility, Performance, Best Practices, and User-friendliness of websites.

 </p>